Parth099/Azure-Certs/AZ-104/04 - IAM/03 - Azure Management and Idenities - Locks and Governance.md

 1. `CanNotDelete`
 2. `ReadOnly`

+> You cannot add a resource lock at a Management Group Level

 **Important**: A `CanNotDelete` locked resource can still be moved[^2] if the locks are placed on the actual resource.
 This not true if the resource container[^3] is locked itself.
 This effectivily states that lock effects trickle down.

 ## Azure Policy Service[^4]